Hacker0x01/docs.hackerone.com/docs/programs/servicenow-integration.md

 Table | Journal Entry [sys\_journal\_field]
 Advanced | Make sure the box is checked

-14. Enter these values for these fields on the **When to run** tab:
+14. Enter these values for these fields on the **When to run** tab.
+In this example, we use the `incident` table, if you use a different escalation table use that name here instead of `incident`.

 Field | Value
 ----- | ------